Pain is an unpleasant feeling that tells your body you might be injured.

 To minimize your chance of developing addiction, doctors:

-NSAIDs are non-opioid pain medicines related to aspirin and ibuprofen.
-They also block inflammation, such as when a joint is inflamed from arthritis.
-They aren't as strong as opioids, but they're very effective.
+NSAIDs are pain medicines such as aspirin and ibuprofen.
+They are not opioids.
+They relieve pain and block inflammation, such as in joints inflamed from arthritis.
+Although they aren't as strong as opioids, they're very effective.

 Drugs Mentioned In This Article